Scott Templeton: Season 5

 When Haynes gets news of a story about Police Commissioner Ervin Burrell's being forced to retire and replaced by Colonel Cedric Daniels, he offers the story to Templeton because of Twigg's impending departure.
 Templeton is not aware of Daniels, but Twigg recites a quick history of the subjects' careers and expresses an interest, so Haynes gives him the assignment, instead, and asks Templeton to canvass for react quotes to the story.

-Templeton is seen not making phone calls and then submits an incredibly worded quote.
+Templeton is seen not making phone calls and then submits an incredibly worded quote which he attributes to an anonymous source.
 Haynes is again dubious about the material and asks Templeton for his source.
 Templeton reluctantly credits the quote to City Council President Nerese Campbell and claims that Twigg is not the only skilled reporter in the newsroom.
 Haynes accepts the quote for the piece.

 Templeton is pleased when he is offered an interview with The Washington Post and takes the day off to attend.
 When he first arrives he is eager to observe a budget meeting, but during the interview he becomes discouraged when his prose is described as overwrought, and he is unfamiliar with the stories that have most impressed the editors of the Post.
 They do not offer Templeton a position but do promise to keep his resume on file and ask him to reapply when he has more experience.
 As he leaves, Templeton's asked if he still wants to observe the budget meeting, but he now shows no interest in the meeting.
 Templeton returns to Baltimore disheartened.

 Haynes asks Templeton to assist Bill Zorzi in catching them up on a missed story about a local corruption charges against State Senator Clay Davis.
 Templeton is assigned to contact State's Attorney Rupert Bond, and Haynes later praises his hard work in preparing the story in time for the next edition.
 Templeton admits to Gutierrez that he was unsuccessful in his job interview and reverses his position on The Sun, stating that it is not a bad paper.

 Haynes is briefly impressed by Templeton when he hits the streets and writes an excellent profile of a homeless Iraq War veteran who suffers from PTSD incurred when an IED hit his patrol unit in Fallujah, Iraq.

 Templeton also claims in the same episode to have checked on a fraud case, and Haynes later finds out Templeton's explanation for the story doesn't check out.
 The vet later comes in and says Templeton lied about his story as well, saying such things as the vet was in a Black Hawk Down-level firefight and saying they had coffee instead of chocolate milk.

 Templeton says the vet has changed his story.
 To fact check it, Haynes goes to the Walter Reed Center in D.C. and talks to a wounded veteran who backs up the interviewed vet, saying he's not a liar.